 Coba is another ancient Mayan city 44km northwest of Tulum.
 Chichen Itza is more famous to most people yet Coba is actually bigger; there are five lakes in Coba with a population of 100,000 during its prime.
 The site is a Nexus of the largest network of stone causeways of the ancient Mayan world, and it contains historical evidence of the Late Classic Period of Mesoamerican civilization.
 Unlike Tulum, the site is remained around two lagoons and buried in the Yucatan jungle.
 The ancient structures are scattered in the woods and connected by branches of plaster roads.
 It is an important archaeological site that is very different from Tulum – wandering in the overgrown jungle, trees, and vines, I enjoyed very much the serenity and quietness.

 An exciting activity in Coba was that tourists could rent a bike and make their way from the Coba Pyramid to the Nohoch Mul Pyramid (and by now I think I did write a LOT of posts about biking around!).
 There are three ways to go to the Nohoch Mul Pyramid: rent a bike, go on foot, or hire a tricycle driver.
 It takes only about 20 minutes on foot (and 5 minutes of riding a bike) to reach Nohoch Mul Pyramid and tourists would stop by several “checkpoints” on the way.
-It was so fun cycling in wooden paths, but yet there was another highlight for the day.
+It was such fun cycling in wooden paths, but yet there was another highlight for the day.

-Don’t miss out the Nohoch Mul Pyramid!
-It’s a 42-meters tall pyramid (the tallest in Yucatan) and unlike Chichen Itza and many other ruins in Yucatan, tourists could climb it. 😊 The Mayans was somehow a vicious group of people and they communicate with god with human sacrifice.
+Don’t miss out on the Nohoch Mul Pyramid!
+It’s a 42-meters tall pyramid (the tallest in Yucatan) and unlike Chichen Itza and many other ruins in Yucatan, tourists could climb it. 😊 The Mayans were somehow a vicious group of people and they communicate with god with human sacrifice.
 Ancient people worship god crawling their way up.
 Mostly because in their belief, the higher they reached, the closer they were with god.
 Today we crawl up the pyramid for the spectacular view….
 Yet once I got up there I heard everyone around me whispering “oh… my… god…”.

 Today, back home, every time looking at those photos, I am still touched and amazed by that moment.